Damian-Nell/FossilFriends/README.md

  - Pet the dinosaur by clicking on it.
 This reduces it's loneliness, but be careful as you might overwhelm your dinosaur.
  - Settings icon in the top right to adjust volume, language, and to access the tutorial again.
  - Minigame buttons take you to your respective minigame.
- - Home button to take you to the LoginPage.
+ - Home button to take you to the Login Page.

 ![New Main Game](Resources/Images/Others/NewDinoIMG.png)
 ![Main Game](Resources/Images/Others/MainGameIMG.png)